mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 So if you say something, maybe you can say, “Sun Face Buddha, Moon Face Buddha.”
 What is Sun Face Buddha, Moon Face Budha?
 What would be right?
 Shall I depend on Sun Face Buddha, living for eternity, seeking for the Buddha’s face?
 What is peace?
 What is bliss, real bliss?
 Always [there are] questions there.

 But if you see sort of a face that you can depend on, that face is really [a trick].
 It’s not the real face.
 Through the face you can see the real face.
-But that face always leaves you with a question: “What is your face,” constantly. *[Unintelligible.]*
+But that face always leaves you with a question, “What is your face,” constantly. *[Unintelligible.]*

 ##### 1:19:37 end of recording